HealthSamurai/documentation/getting-started/editions-and-pricing.md

 ---
-description: This page covers types of Aidbox licenses and describes Aidbox Support tiers.
+description: This page covers the types of Aidbox licenses and describes Aidbox Support tiers.
 ---

 # Licensing and Support